Feature: #108982 - Introduce rate limiting for Extbase actions

 Rate limiting only works for uncached Extbase actions.
 For cached actions, the TYPO3 frontend cache might return the response before the Extbase controller is invoked, thus bypassing the rate limiting logic.

-The rate limiting is based on the client's IP address and uses Symfony's RateLimiter component with a caching framework storage.
+Rate limiting is based on the client's IP address and uses Symfony's RateLimiter component with caching framework storage.

 The